AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 We can consider all of it as a part of the best practices that we implement at each refactor, part of the TDD process.
 It could be also customised to what have been decided as a best practice for the project as a group, notably during the SCRUM ceremonies.

-On the takeaway challenge in Ruby below, this is the same idea, the injection of 'menu', 'config', 'order' and 'sms' enables to isolate each class, so the code is easier to change and to test.
+On the Takeaway challenge in Ruby, below, this is the same idea, the injection of 'menu', 'config', 'order' and 'sms' enables to isolate each class, so the code is easier to change and to test.

 ````ruby
 def initialize(menu:, config:, order: nil, sms: nil)